NCHS-Software-Engineering/CSS/README.md

-# Clock UI
+# Classroom Scheduling System

-Clock UI is a dynamic web application designed to allow teachers to modify and preview schedules on a clock interface.
-It is currently designed to run on desktop computers with Windows or Mac OS.
+The CSS is a dynamic web application designed to allow teachers to modify and preview schedules on a clock interface.
+It is currently designed to run on desktop computers through a web browser.

 ## Getting Started